Cobra's Curse: History

 Throughout the construction of the roller coaster, Jeff Hornick, the regional director of design and engineering at SeaWorld Entertainment, gave updates on the progression of the roller coaster's construction starting in July 2015.
 The general construction of the roller coaster was handled by PCL Construction.
 Vertical construction of the roller coaster track began on October 9, 2015 in the middle of the layout due to space constraints within the section of the park.
 During the November 2015 International Association of Amusement Parks and Attractions (IAAPA) Convention in Orlando, Florida, Mack Rides revealed additional details and a scale model of Cobra's Curse.

 Media outlets were given a tour of the roller coaster's progress on February 17, 2016, during which the roller coaster's trains and further information on the ride's theme were revealed.
-On February 29, 2016, the headpiece of the roller coaster's snake statue "King Venymyss" was installed.
-The final piece of track was installed on March 19, 2016, which was announced three days later.
-Busch Gardens Tampa Bay released an on-ride point-of-view video of the attraction on May 11, 2016.
-On May 28, 2016, the construction walls surrounding the attraction were removed.
-The Orlando Sentinel reported that the Cobra's Curse was nearly completed by June 6, 2016 when the park released a construction update and another POV video of the roller coaster.
-On June 10, 2016, it was reported the official opening date would be a week later and on June 17, 2016, the roller coaster officially opened to the public.
+On February 29, the headpiece of the roller coaster's snake statue "King Venymyss" was installed.
+The final piece of track was installed on March 19, which was announced three days later.
+Busch Gardens Tampa Bay released an on-ride point-of-view video of the attraction on May 11.
+On May 28, the construction walls surrounding the attraction were removed.
+The Orlando Sentinel reported that the Cobra's Curse was nearly completed by June 6, when the park released a construction update and another POV video of the roller coaster.
+On June 10, it was reported the official opening date would be a week later and on June 17, the roller coaster officially opened to the public.

 Ride experience

-Theme
+Theming

 The roller coaster features the fictional story of the Snake King Venymyss, a fictional ancient Egyptian ruler who was once praised by his subjects but became corrupt with power.
 The subjects of the King turned against him, and destroyed his statue from which his powers were granted.
 In the aftermath, the King placed a curse upon the subjects of anyone who would rebuild his statue.
 In the present, the story follows the park discovering the remnants of the snake tomb and hired archaeologists from the fictional group Viper International Survey and Excavation (VISE) to excavate the area.